rstol/md-cv/index.md

  __Weingut Stoll__
 > Developed and designed the company website [weingut-stoll.ch](https://weingut-stoll.ch) using a serverless architecture that pulls data from a content-management-system and e-commerce (_Shopify_) API.
 The goal was a fast user-friendly shopping experience with a mobile-first-design that is easy to customize and edit by non-technical content editors.
-My key achievement was a _total website traffic increase by 78% in the first 6 months_.
+The key achievement was a _total website traffic increase by 78% in the first 6 months_.

  __Thea Schellhammer__
 > Design and development of website [inboxyourstuff.de](https://inboxyourstuff.de) using jQuery, HTML, CSS(Bootstrap) and PHP.